Assessment Moderation Policy

 5. units to ensure various academics’ assessment practice’s undergo external review or calibration

-This may mean not every unit will undergo external review in the cycle of accreditation.
+This may mean not every unit will undergo external peer review in the cycle of accreditation.

 2. Commending the academic for consistency